ga4gh/mme-apis/version2/overview.md

     * `mandatory`: a compatible version of the component must be supported by the service, else no results should be returned.
 * `value`:
     * `optional` (default)
     * `mandatory`: the case should have data for the component in order to match.
-For example, if `value: mandatory` for the "genes" component, only cases with some candidate gene should be returned.
+For example, if `value: mandatory` for the "genomicFeatures" component, only cases with some candidate genomic feature should be returned.

 A service must therefore inspect all `query.components.*` objects to ensure that mandatory components are supported.